MaikeMorrison/personal-website/content/home/experience.md

   date_start = "2017-08-01"
   date_end = "2020-03-10"
   description = """
-  With the guidance Dr. Lauren Ancel Meyers and Dr. Lauren Castro, I analyzed the Texas counties and school districts most at risk of an outbreak due to high conscientious vaccination exemption rates and fit an array of models to identify sociodemographic predictors of these exemptions."""
+  With the guidance Dr. Lauren Ancel Meyers and Dr. Lauren Castro, I analyzed the Texas counties and school districts most at risk of an outbreak due to high conscientious vaccination exemption rates and fit an array of models to identify sociodemographic predictors of these exemptions.

+  This work is now out in *PLOS Medicine*!
+You can find the open-access paper [here!]{https://doi.org/10.1371/journal.pmed.1003049}
+  """

 [[experience]]